 - Conduct surveys

 We can’t stress on this enough, conduct regular surveys!
-This is a powerful tool, not only does it give you insights on what the employees think and feel but also data that can help you make decisions and improve employee-related processes.
+This is a powerful tool, not only does it give you insights on what the employees think and feel but also data that can help you make decisions and improve or elevate employee-related processes.
 A survey doesn’t have to be long, does not need to have 100 questions, keep it simple.
 Try and connect with your employees.
 You will get honest replies, data that will help you improve the employee experience.

 - Salary and other benefits